-If you feel up to the task of installing WordPress manually, we recommend that you check out our complete guide on the subject.
-You’ll need to download the latest version of WordPress, and use an FTP tool such as FileZilla to upload it to your site.
-However, using a one-click installation tool is a considerably simplified process.
+If you install WordPress manually, you’ll need to download the latest version of WordPress and use an FTP tool such as FileZilla to upload it to your site.
+However, using a one-click installation tool can help simplify the process.

-To install WordPress at DreamHost, log into your panel and use the sidebar to navigate to WordPress > One-Click Installs.
+To install WordPress at DreamHost, log into your panel and use the sidebar to navigate to WordPress > One-Click Installs: